Normal integral bases and Gaussian periods in the simplest cubic fields: Introduction

 where $\mathfrak{f}_{L_n}$ is the conductor of $L_n$ given by

 where the product runs over all prime numbers $p$ dividing $b$.
 Especially $L_n/\mathbb{Q}$ is tamely ramified if and only if $3\nmid n$ or $n\equiv12 \pmod{27}$.
 Note that $\Delta_n=\Delta_{-n-3}$ and it is known that $D_L=\mathfrak{f}_L^{p-1}$ for a cyclic number field $L$ of prime degree $p$. \\ \quad Let $K/\Q$ be a finite Galois extension with the Galois group G. We denote the ring of integers of $K$ by $\calO_K$.
 If the set $\{\sigma(\alpha)\mid\sigma\in G\}$ is a basis of $\calO_K$ over $\Z$, we call the basis $\it{a\ normal\ integral\ basis}$ (abbreviated to NIB) and $\alpha$ the generator.
-It is well-known that if $K/\mathbb{Q}$ has a NIB, then the extension is tamely ramified.
+It is well-known that if $K/\mathbb{Q}$ has an NIB, then the extension is tamely ramified.
 For abelian number fields, we have the following. \begin{thm}[Hilbert-Speiser] Let $K$ be an abelian number field.
-The following three conditions are equivalent. \begin{itemize} \item[(i)] $K/\Q$ is tamely ramified. \item[(ii)] The conductor of $K$ is square-free. \item[(iii)] $K/\Q$ has a normal integral basis. \end{itemize} \end{thm} \begin{proof} See \cite[chap.\,9, Theorem 3.4]{L}. \end{proof} From this theorem and (\ref{eq:cond}), we know that $L_n$ has a NIB if and only if $3\nmid n$ or $n\equiv12 \pmod{27}$.
-There is a one-to-one correspondence between the generators of a NIB of a tamely ramified finite Galois extension and the elements of the multiplicative group $\mathbb Z [G]^{\times}$ of the group ring of the Galois group $G$ (see Lemma\,\ref{lem:all NIB}).
+The following three conditions are equivalent. \begin{itemize} \item[(i)] $K/\Q$ is tamely ramified. \item[(ii)] The conductor of $K$ is square-free. \item[(iii)] $K/\Q$ has a normal integral basis. \end{itemize} \end{thm} \begin{proof} See \cite[chap.\,9, Theorem 3.4]{L}. \end{proof} From this theorem and (\ref{eq:cond}), we know that $L_n$ has an NIB if and only if $3\nmid n$ or $n\equiv12 \pmod{27}$.
+There is a one-to-one correspondence between the generators of NIBs of a finite Galois extension which has an NIB. and the elements of the multiplicative group $\mathbb Z [G]^{\times}$ of the group ring of the Galois group $G$ (see Lemma\,\ref{lem:all NIB}).
 If $G=\mathrm{Gal}(L_n/\mathbb Q)=\langle \sigma \rangle$, then we have $ \mathbb{Z}[G]^\times=\{\pm1_G,\pm\sigma,\pm\sigma^2\}, $ (\cite[p.\,2932 and 2933]{Ar}).
-Therefore, we know that there are 6 generators of NIB (two pairs of conjugate elements) and hence $L_n/\mathbb Q$ has two normal integral bases.
+Therefore, we know that there are 6 generators of NIBs (two pairs of conjugate elements) and hence $L_n/\mathbb Q$ has two normal integral bases.

 In this paper, we first give all normal integral bases by the roots of Shanks' cubic polynomial for the simplest cubic field $L_n$ when they exist, that is, $L_n/\mathbb Q$ is tamely ramified (Theorems\,\ref{theo} and \ref{theo:main}).
 We see from Lemma\,\ref{lem:a0a1} that there are exactly $6$ pairs of integers $\{a_0, a_1\}$ that satisfy the assumptions of the theorems.
 Next in this paper, as an application of Theorems\,\ref{theo} and \ref{theo:main} , we give an explicit relation between the root of the Shanks' cubic polynomial $f_n (X)$ and the Gaussian period of $L_n$ in the case $L_n/\mathbb Q$ is tamely ramified.
 In general, for a positive integer $\mathfrak f$, let $K=\mathbb Q(\zeta_{\mathfrak f})$ be the cyclotomic field where $\zeta_{\mathfrak f}$ is a primitive $\mathfrak f$-th root of unity and $L$ be an intermediate field of $K/\mathbb Q$.
 The Gaussian periods of $L$ are defined by $\eta_0:=\mathrm{Tr}_{K/L}(\zeta_{\mathfrak f})$ and its conjugates.
 When $\mathfrak f$ is square-free, then it is known that $\eta_0$ is a generator of a normal integral basis of $L/\mathbb Q$ (for example, see \cite[Proposition\,4.31]{N}).
 For the simplest cubic field $L_n$ in the case $L_n/\mathbb Q$ is tamely ramified, the following has been known by Lehmer \cite{Le} (when $\Delta_n =\mathfrak f_{L_n}$ is a prime number), Ch\^{a}telet \cite{Ch} and Lazarus \cite{La} (when $\Delta_n =\mathfrak f_{L_n}$ is square-free).
 If $\Delta_n =\mathfrak f_{L_n}$ and $\mathfrak f_{L_n}$ is square-free, then